 Salesforce, a software solution provider for the Company, is also an equity holder in the Company.
-Total expenses related to the Salesforce Agreement were approximately \$9.5 million, \$15.4 million and \$22.8 million for fiscal years 2018, 2019 and 2020.
+Total expenses related to the Salesforce Agreement were approximately \$9.5 million, \$15.4 million and \$22.8 million for fiscal years 2018, 2019 and 2020, and \$5.1 million and \$7.5 million for the three months ended April 30, 2019 and 2020, respectively.
 For a description of the Salesforce Agreement and other information, see "Risk Factors-Fundamental elements of the nCino Bank Operating System are built on the Salesforce Platform and we rely on our agreement with Salesforce to provide our solution to our customers" and "Business-Our Relationship with Salesforce".

 The Company also purchases services from Salesforce to assist in managing the sales cycle, customer relationship management and other internal business functions.
-Total payments to Salesforce for these services were \$0.5 million, \$0.8 million and \$1.1 million for fiscal years 2018, 2019 and 2020, \$0.7 million and \$1.1 million were in prepaid expenses and other current assets for fiscal 2019 and 2020. \$2.1 million and \$3.3 million were included in accounts payable, related parties for fiscal 2019 and 2020.
+Total payments to Salesforce for these services were \$0.5 million, \$0.8 million and \$1.1 million for fiscal years 2018, 2019 and 2020, respectively, and \$0.7 million and \$1.1 million were in prepaid expenses and other current assets for fiscal 2019 and 2020, respectively.
+Accounts payable to Salesforce were \$2.1 million and \$3.3 million and were included in accounts payable, related parties for fiscal 2019 and 2020, respectively.